ttltrk/TTT/FLASHCARDS/PYTHON_FLASH/PYTHON_FLASH.md

 df.fillna(130, inplace = True) #The fillna() method allows us to replace empty cells with a value:
 ```

+#### What is Pandas?

+- Pandas is a Python library used for working with data sets.
+- It has functions for analyzing, cleaning, exploring, and manipulating data.
+- The name "Pandas" has a reference to both "Panel Data", and "Python Data Analysis" and was created by Wes McKinney in 2008.

 ##### PD_SERIES

 ```py